garden-io/garden/docs/guides/migrating-from-docker-compose.md

 ![Garden dashboard](./img/garden-dashboard.png)

-If you click on Stack Graph, you'll see the dependency graph that Garden calculated.
-Building `mongo`, `backend`, and `frontend` can each be done independently, but deploying the frontend requires the backend to first be deployed, which in turn relies on mongo.
+If you click on "Stack Graph", you'll see the dependency graph that Garden calculated.
+Building `mongo`, `backend`, and `frontend` can each be done independently, but deploying the frontend requires the backend to be deployed first, which in turn relies on `mongo`.

 ![Garden Stack Graph](./img/stack-graph.png)

 ## Deploying the Garden project to Kubernetes

 To build and deploy your project, terminate the `garden dev` process and run `garden deploy`.
-Once this has completed, you'll have the example To Do application running on your local Kubernetes cluster.
+Once this has completed, you'll have the example "To Do" application running on your local Kubernetes cluster.

 ![To Do](./img/todo.png)

 ## Larger migrations

-This was a bit of a toy example, but it should hopefully give you what you need to migrate larger projects too.
-If you have feedback on how we could make migrating from Docker Compose easier, please send us feedback via [GitHub issues](https://github.com/garden-io/garden/issues) or reach out on our Slack channel.
+This was a simple example, but it should give you what you need to migrate larger projects too.
+If you have feedback on how we could make migrating from Docker Compose easier, please send us feedback via [GitHub issues](https://github.com/garden-io/garden/issues), or reach out on our Slack channel.